Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 	- [ ] `Volunteer` class derived from `Employee`
 		- [ ] An override method (How does a Volunteer do one of the Employee methods differently?)
 		- [ ] An additional property (for example HoursAvailable, VolunteerType, or VolunteerSpecialty)
-		- [ ] A method for feeding all of the pets
+		- [ ] A method for feeding all of the pets (*HINT:* Don't overthink this.
+It can return a status of "All pets have been fed.")
-		- [ ] A method for giving water to all of the pets
+		- [ ] A method for giving water to all of the pets (see above hint)
 	- [ ] `Manager` class derived from `Employee`
 		- [ ] An override method (How does a Manager do one of the Employee methods differently?)
 		- [ ] An additional property (for example, Salary, YearsEmployed, or Department)